delucks/gtd.py/README.rst

 A Fast Command-line Interface for Trello
 ---------------------------------------

 This is a command-line tool that enables you to add, sort, and review cards on Trello rapidly.
-It is designed to reduce the amount of friction between your thoughts and your TODO list, especially if you never leave the terminal. gtd.py has tab-completion throughout, machine-readable ``--json`` and ``--tsv`` flags, and an interactive REPL mode.
+It is designed to reduce the amount of friction between your thoughts and your TODO list.
+If you never leave the terminal, gtd.py will feel right at home.
+It has tab-completion throughout, machine-readable ``--json`` and ``--tsv`` flags, a ``grep`` subcommand, and an interactive REPL mode.

 The project is named "gtd.py" because it was initially built as a tool to maintain a Trello board using the GTD_ task tracking method.
 I've been actively using this tool for GTD since the first commit; if you're trying to use GTD with Trello this is the tool for you.